UBC-MDS/imdb_dashboard-r/README.md

 <img src="dashboard_features.gif" width="100%" />

+### Running the app locally

+To download the contents of this GitHub page on to your local machine follow these steps:

+1. Copy and paste the following link: git clone https://github.com/UBC-MDS/imdb_dashboard-r.git to your Terminal.

+2. On your terminal, type: cd imdb_dashboard-r.

+3. To run an app instance locally, first install the dependencies by typing: Rscript init.R

+4. Launch app.R by typing: Rscript app.R

+5. Using any modern web browser, visit http://127.0.0.1:8050/ to access the app.

 ## Dashboard description

 Our dashboard consists of one web page that shows overall summary and 4 main reactive plots: